BenediktAlkin/SongTaggerForSpotify/README.md

 ## What is the benefit?
 Adding tags to songs allows you to organize your library better.
 You can easily create playlists based on assigned tags.
-Song Tagger for Spotify allows you to create "Playlist Generators" where you create dynamic playlists with common filter/set operations.
+Song Tagger for Spotify allows you to create "Playlist Generators" which allow you to combine songs/playlists from your library and modify them based on tags or other metadata (e.g. release date, artist) as you like.

 Some [examples](https://github.com/BenediktAlkin/SpotifySongTagger#Examples) are shown below.